JorgWoehl/detectOS/README.md

 ## Feedback

 Please let me know if you have tested **detectOS** on other operating systems.
-Any feedback or suggestions for improvement are welcome!
+Thank you for any feedback or suggestions for improvement!